portfolio-insights/portfolio-insights-backend/.infra/EC2_RDS_SETUP.md

 # EC2 Setup Guide for Portfolio Insights

 This document outlines the standard setup for launching and configuring an EC2 instance to run the Portfolio Insights backend using Docker and NGINX on Amazon Linux 2023.
+After SSHing into your EC2 instance, execute steps 1-4.

 ---